 Aforementioned bus eventually caught us up and as it drove past the sun was blocked out as a sea of tomato rained down on to us.
 Of course, this then gave us the ammunition on the floor to pick up and throw back.
 Really, really good fun!
 It didn’t take long for Dad and I to jump back into the really busy action and become covered in the red stuff.

-We had almost an hour of incredible fun, including having a stranger stuffing tomatoes down my Dad’s back, having a pure kicking juice fight with a young lady from Spain that ended in us both getting the crowd around us as much as each other, Dad making a tomato angel much to everybody’s amusement and me splatting Mum on the head at the end as we had protected her from so much of the crossfire!
+We had almost an hour of play, including having a stranger stuffing tomatoes down my Dad’s back, having a juice juice fight with a young lady from Spain that ended in us both getting the crowd around us as much as each other, Dad making a tomato angel much to everybody’s amusement and me splatting Mum on the head at the end as we had protected her from so much of the crossfire!

 We approach the paella stall and the same vats of Sangria are now almost half price as the business want rid.
 Some tickets give you a free Sangria and paella after the event, but from what we could see nobody was checking any tickets (most peoples had disintegrated – including ours) so everybody got free food and one free drink.